Geometric formulation of quantum mechanics: Geometric formulation of mixed quantum states

 \subsection{Introduction}

-The pure quantum states are small subclasses of all quantum states.
-Mixed quantum states represented by density operators $\rho$ are the most general quantum states in quantum mechanics defined on the Hilbert space.
+Pure quantum states are small subclasses of all quantum states.
+Mixed quantum states represented by density operators $\rho$ are the most general quantum states in quantum mechanics.
 These generalized quantum states are hermitian trace class operators acting on the Hilbert space with the following properties: i) $\rho\geq0$ and ii) $\mathrm{Tr} (\rho)=1$.
 Let

 be the eigenvalues of $\rho$ with multiplicity $(m_{1}, m_{2},\ldots,m_{k})$.
-Then the spectral decomposition $\varrho$ of $\rho$ can be written as
+Then the spectral decomposition $\varpi$ of $\rho$ can be written as

-where $\1_{m_{i}}$ are $m_{i}\times m_{i}$ the identity matrices for all $1\leq i\leq k$.
+where $\mathbf{1}_{m_{i}}$ are $m_{i}\times m_{i}$ the identity matrices for all $1\leq i\leq k$.
 Now let $U\in U(n)$ be a unitary matrix, where $n=m_{1}+m_{2}+\cdots +m_{k}$.
-Then all density matrices unitary equivalent to $\varrho$, that is $\rho=U\varrho U^{\dagger}$ lie on the co-adjoint orbit passing through $\varrho$ defined by
+Then all density matrices unitary equivalent to $\varpi$, that is $\rho=U\varpi U^{\dagger}$ lie on the co-adjoint orbit passing through $\varpi$ defined by

-where $G_{\varrho}=\{U\in U(n):U\varrho U^{\dagger}=\varrho\}$ is the isotropy subgroup of $\varrho$.
-Equivalently we can define $\mathcal{O}_{\varrho}$ as
+where $G_{\varpi}=\{U\in U(n):U\varpi U^{\dagger}=\varpi\}$ is the isotropy subgroup of $\varpi$.
+Equivalently we can define $\mathcal{O}_{\varpi}$ as

-where we have identified $G_{\varrho}$ as $G_{\varrho}\cong U(m_{1})\times U(m_{2})\times\cdots\times U(m_{k})$.
+where we have identified $G_{\varpi}$ as $G_{\varpi}\cong U(m_{1})\times U(m_{2})\times\cdots\times U(m_{k})$.
 As we have discussed in example \ref{hs}, a homogenous manifold can be construct by a principal fiber bundle.
 Thus the space of mixed quantum states can be constructed by the following principal fiber bundle

 or equivalently by